Răzvan Lucescu: Return to PAOK

 After two years in Saudi Arabia, Lucescu returned to PAOK for a second term, signing a three-year contract with a salary of €1.7 million without including the bonuses and became the highest paid coach in the history of PAOK.
-In the Super League, PAOK finished 2nd 19 points behind the champion Olympiacos, which, however, eliminated in the semifinals of the Greek Cup to find PAOK for the 5th time in 6 years in a cup final where it suffered a 1-0 defeat by Panathinaikos in the final in which there were many protests for refereeing against PAOK.
-In the Europa Conference League he managed to reach the quarterfinals of the tournament where he was eliminated by Marseille where there were also protests against refereeing against PAOK.
+In the Super League, PAOK finished second, 19 points behind the champion Olympiacos, which they, however, eliminated in the semi-finals of the Greek Cup to find PAOK for the fifth time in six years in a cup final, where they suffered a 1–0 defeat by Panathinaikos; there were many protests for refereeing against PAOK.
+In the Europa Conference League, he managed to reach the quarter-finals of the tournament, where he was eliminated by Marseille there were also protests against refereeing against PAOK.

+In the 2022–23 season, PAOK without the necessary transfer support charged to the team president Ivan Savvidis finished in fourth place in the league table, while in the cup, they reached the final, where they were defeated 2–0 by AEK Athens.
+The only notable thing about the season was the emergence of Greek wonder kids such as Giannis Konstantelias and Kostas Koulierakis.

+In the 2023–24 season, PAOK eliminated Beitar Jerusalem, Hajduk Split and Heart of Midlothian in succession to reach the UEFA Europa Conference League group stage.
+Then, in the group stage with Eintracht Frankfurt, Aberdeen and HJK, they finished first, qualifying for the round of 16, where they eliminated Dinamo Zagreb and made it to the quarter-finals.
+In the league, the double-header finished in first place in Super League however, they were forced to play in the play-offs with the six first teams of Super League.
+In the cup, PAOK successively eliminated Volos and Panserraikos they then advanced to the semi-finals, where they played Panathinaikos, and were eliminated after several refereeing error sat the expense of PAOK.
+However, they managed to win the championship under his leadership, after a dramatic away win against Aris Thessaloniki which was necessary to seal the title.